ktorio/ktor-documentation/topics/deploy.md

 * **Executable JVM application**

    An executable JVM application is a packaged application that includes code dependencies and generated start scripts.
 For Gradle, you can use the [Application](gradle-application-plugin.md) plugin to generate an application.
-As an example, you can run this application inside a [Docker](docker.md) container.

 * **WAR**